Jimmy Patronis: Pay to play accusations

 Patronis has been involved in several "pay to play" contribution controversies in his political career.
 Between 2017-2018, Patronis’ Political Action Committee, Treasure Florida, accepted tens of thousands in political contributions from two Florida-based insurance companies, Simple Health and Health Benefits One, that were legally accused of fraud earlier that year.
 Despite warnings from the Nebraska’s attorney general’s office issued in July 2017 on suspected fraudulent business practices, Patronis accepted $35,000 donation from Simple Health on December 20, 2017, and a second contribution of $15,000 on May 31, 2018.
 Patronis also accepted a $10,000 donation from Health Benefits One in July 2018.
 In November 2018, Patronis spokeswoman Katie Stickland said the campaign didn’t know about the alleged fraud and would donate the money to charity, however, Patronis’s own state Division of Financial Services has been investigating both insurance operation for years for allegedly fleecing consumers.
-(Update: In 2024, the Federal Trade Commission obtained a $195 million judgment against Simple Health for selling sham health insurance).
+Later, in 2024, the Federal Trade Commission obtained a $195 million judgment against Simple Health for selling sham health insurance.

 In 2018, Florida commissioner of financial regulation Drew Breakspear was forced out of office by Patronis after Patronis accepted a $25,000 campaign contribution from a Miami financial advisor who was upset that Breakspear refused to remove customer complaints from his file.
 Patronis denied the $25,000 contribution was a motive for the firing.

 In 2019, Florida’s top financial regulator, Ronald Rubin, filed a lawsuit accusing CFO Jimmy Patronis and lobbyist R. Paul Mitchell of orchestrating a “pay-to-play” scheme to solicit $1 million in campaign contributions from Rubin’s father, a wealthy New York investor.
 Rubin alleged that Mitchell repeatedly called him, implying that Patronis expected the donation in exchange for keeping Rubin in his position.
 After Rubin refused, he claimed the two conspired to force him out using a sexual harassment allegation as a pretext—one Rubin said was never properly investigated.
 He was placed on administrative leave and later terminated, prompting Rubin to request a criminal investigation into Patronis’s conduct.

 In December 2019, Florida paid $150,000 to settle a harassment complaint filed by a former Office of Financial Regulation (OFR) employee against then-Commissioner Ronald Rubin.
 The settlement, referring to the employee as "Jane Doe," denied any wrongdoing by OFR.
 Shortly after, Rubin amended a lawsuit alleging that state CFO Jimmy Patronis misrepresented employee complaints to facilitate Rubin's termination.
 Rubin contends that Patronis labeled at least one complaint as "sexual harassment" and withheld key details from Governor Ron DeSantis and the Florida Cabinet, leading to Rubin's dismissal in July 2019.
 Patronis's office disputes these claims, labeling them as misleading and false.